urrahaha/stable-diffusion-webui-reForge/README.md

 # UNet Patcher

-~~Note that [Forge/reForge does not use any other software as backend](https://github.com/lllyasviel/stable-diffusion-webui-forge/discussions/169).
+Note that [Forge/reForge does not use any other software as backend](https://github.com/lllyasviel/stable-diffusion-webui-forge/discussions/169).
 The full name of the backend is `Stable Diffusion WebUI with Forge/reForge backend`, or for simplicity, the `Forge backend`.
-The API and python symbols are made similar to previous software only for reducing the learning cost of developers.~~
+The API and python symbols are made similar to previous software only for reducing the learning cost of developers.
-After checking the code itself when trying to develeop new features on reForge, I can say for sure it uses most of the ComfyUI backend to do the heavy work.
-So, all credits to comfyanonymous and lllyasviel for their work!
-Without them, forge could have not been possible, as well as A1111 with his WebUI.

 Now developing an extension is super simple.
 We finally have a patchable UNet.